Skip to content

 Types Of Voice Acting Jobs

-Quite frankly, narrating audiobooks is the most suitable job for aspiring voice actors.
+Quite frankly, narrating audiobooks is the most suitable job for new voice actors.
 However, that might not be the first job you get.

 Take a look at the industries that constantly hire voice actors:

-- Audiobooks: While authors often narrate their audiobooks, some productions hire vocal talents to bring the characters to life.
+• Audiobooks: While authors often act as audiobook narrators, some productions hire voice talent to bring the characters to life.

-- Animated films and TV: Cartoon characters (and other animated characters) can’t exist without a voice actor behind them.
+• Animated films and TV: Cartoon characters (and other animated characters) can’t exist without anime voice actors behind them.

-- TV and radio commercials: I dare you to find a commercial without a voice-over!
-The power of your voice can be an invaluable tool that sells a product or service through a commercial.
+• TV and radio commercials: I dare you to find a commercial work without a voice-over!
+The power of your voice can be an invaluable tool for selling a product or service through a commercial.

 Heads up – there are other categories as well – the ones you see above are the most lucrative.